Skillshare Alternatives: 17 Top Picks For You To Check Out

 - Khan Academy – best free courses.

-- Thinkific – One of the top Skillshare alternatives for coaches, specialists, and managers to develop and disseminate their lessons.
+- Thinkific – One of the top Skillshare alternatives for coaches, specialists, and managers to develop and disseminate their lessons (but you may also want to check out these Thinkific alternatives).

 - Udemy – among the best Skillshare alternatives for selling multiple courses at once.